Holdover in synchronization applications: The importance of GPS-derived timing

 GPS as a source of timing is a key component in not just Synchronization in telecommunications but to critical infrastructure in general.
 Of the 18 Critical Resource and Key infrastructure (CIKR)sectors, 15 use GPS derived timing to function correctly.
 One notable application where highly accurate timing accuracy (and the means to maintain it through holdover) is of importance is in the use of Synchrophasors in the power industry to detect line faults.
-Another is in Low latency trading applications in capital markets.

 How GPS-derived timing can fail

 GPS is sensitive to jamming and interference because the signal levels are so low and can easily be swamped by other sources, that can be accidental or deliberate.
 Also since GPS depends on line of sight signals it can be disrupted by Urban canyon effects, making GPS only available to some locations at certain times of the day, for example.

 A GPS outage however is not initially an issue because clocks can go into holdover, allowing the interference to be alleviated as much as the stability of the oscillator providing holdover will allow.
 The more stable the oscillator, the longer the system can operate without GPS.